 The Derwent River may have a mischievous ghost.
 According to one story from the 1980s, a fisherman was pushed and engaged in a fight with his apparent attacker.
 However, when the fisherman turned to face his assailant, no one was there… it was a ghost.

 (The most credible part of this is the continued connection I’ve seen between poltergeist activity – which includes ghosts that push people – and water.)

 If you investigate at the Derwent River, be careful.
 Frankly, it’s safer to research in the middle of Malton.
 You’ll have plenty of friendlier haunts to explore there, anyway.

 More Ghosts Near Malton

 Pickering Castle may be the site of a ghostly, robed monk.
 He wanders with his face concealed and his hands outstretched.

-That sounds like an opportunity for pranks, so – if you think you see the ghostly monk – be careful.
+That sounds like an opportunity for pranks, so – if you think you see the ghostly monk – use caution.
 He might be someone very much alive, and intent on scaring people.
 Do not approach him.
 (I’ve always said that ghost hunters have more to fear from the living than the dead.)